eddyerburgh/blog/_posts/2016-05-17-toggle-visibility-with-react.md

 ReactDOM.render(Parent, app)
 ```

-**Note:** this code is using ES6 and ES7 features.
+**Note:** this code is using ES2015 features.
 You'll need to run it through a transpiler like <a rel="noopener" href="https://babeljs.io/" target="newwindow">Babel</a>.

 ## What's going on?

-We have two components - a Parent component and a Child component.
-The Child component is the component we are going to toggle the visibility of.
+You have two components - a Parent component and a Child component.
+The Child component is the component you are going to toggle the visibility of.

-We set the initial state of the Parent component to include the property isHidden, and set the value to true.
-This means the conditional statement in the render function ill return as false, and the child Component won't be rendered.
+You set the initial state of the Parent component to include the property `isHidden`, and set the value to `true`.
+The conditional statement in the render function returns `false`, and the Child component isn't rendered.

-Then we have a toggleHidden function.
-It toggles isHidden between true and false.
-In this example, this function will fire when the button is pressed, but you can attach it to whatever you want.
+Then you have a `toggleHidden` function.
+It toggles `isHidden` between `true` and `false`.
+In this example, thi function will fire when a button is clicked, but you can attach it to whatever you want.
 Often you'll need to pass it to a child component as a prop.

-So once our toggleHidden function is fired, the state will update and render will be rerun.
-If isHidden is false, the Child component will be output in the JSX and rendered in the DOM.
+Once the `toggleHidden` function is fired, the state will update and the component will re render.
+If `isHidden` is `false`, the Child component will be output in the JSX and rendered in the DOM.

 Pretty simple really.